plone/documentation/adapt-and-extend/custom-ct/index.rst

-Custom Content-Types
+Custom Content Types
 ====================

-The recommended way to develop new custom content-types is by using :term:`Dexterity`.
+The recommended way to develop new custom content types is by using :term:`Dexterity`.
 You'll find the full manual here.

 .. toctree::
    :maxdepth: 1